Dirty Wknd FAQs

 Can I try an event before I join the community?

 Yes you can.
 Just check out our 'Group Rides' page for free and open to all events.
 There are group rides for all levels for you can come along and meet the community, get a feel for the levels and ask any questions you have.

 To become a member you need to join the community.
 It costs from £3.25 per month.
 As a member you get access to the members app where you can find and post group rides, use our route database & chat to members.

 You can also access the member 10-50% discount codes from our awesome partners like Wahoo, Digme Fitness & Haute Route.

 Yes - all new members get a 14 day free trial upon signing up.
 You won't be charged for 14 days so you can try out the community.
 If you wish to cancel within the trial period then you just need to email us and we'll sort that out.

 Can I cancel my membership?

-You can cancel within the 30 day trial period no problem.
-After 30 days you will be a member for a year.
-The membership is rolling so you will be charged annually on the same date for the following year.
-If you don't wish for your membership to roll over you can email us.
+You can cancel within the 14 day trial period no problem.
+The membership is rolling so you will be charged annually or monthly on the same date until you cancel.
+You can cancel your membership anytime via the app.

 Where is Dirty Wknd based?